DHTMLX/docs-todolist/docs/guides/configuration.md

 ### Drag-n-drop

-The default configuration of the To Do List includes drag-n-drop.
-[Select one or several tasks](../../#selecting-tasks) and drag them vertically at once.
+Drag-n-drop is enabled by default.
+[Select one or several tasks](../../#selecting-tasks) and drag the whole selection at once.
 To create a copy of the selected tasks, hold the *Alt* key during drag-n-drop.

 Use the [`drag`](api/configs/drag_config.md) property to: